dvanblerkom/ece4203_lab5/README.md

 </ol>

 ### Question 3: GCD_Coprocessor PnR
+Run PnR on your GCD_Coprocessor design.
 For the GCD_Coprocessor, answer the same questions as above for the ALU:

 **1** Looking at the `openroad.log` file in `build/par-rundir`, answer these questions: